How to Handle a Credit Card Processing Outage

 An offline point-of-sale system stores transaction data and processes the payments once the system is back online.
 If there is an electricity outage, you can power your offline POS terminals with a backup battery or generator.

-With all of these methods, you have no way to confirm whether the customers have sufficient funds in their bank accounts before handing over the product(s) purchased, so it does involve quite a bit of trust.
+Important risk note: With all of these methods, you introduce additional risk.
+The transaction may not be authorised immediately, you have no way to confirm whether the customers have sufficient funds in their bank accounts, and you could face chargeback risk if a payment declines later.
+Make sure you are fully aware of the risk as well as the liability with your processor.
 If you decide not to risk it and ask customers to return the next day, offer a coupon or discount code as a way of apologising for the inconvenience.

-Important note: If customers fill out a payment form that contains their card details, you must keep this form in a securely locked place with restricted access and destroy it after the payment has been processed.
-If you don’t do these two things and the card information is stolen, you could be sued for breaching the PCI data security standards.
+Respecting these steps ensures compliance with local laws and industry standards, avoiding fines while maintaining customer trust.
+If you don’t do these things and the card information is stolen, you could be sued for breaching the PCI data security standards.

 Step 4: Catch Up on the Backlog of Orders